bokkypoobah/OAXSwimGatewayStableCoinContractAudit/audit/README.md

 ## Results

 The OAX Swim Gateway Stable Coin contracts have been built using the [Dappsys](https://github.com/dapphub/dappsys) components.
-There were a several potential vulnerabilities identified and these have all been resolved with updates to the code.
+There were several potential vulnerabilities identified - these have all been resolved with updates to the code.
 The details are listed below for each component contract.

 <br />